emmettk/TechnicalAccidents/README.md

 # Technical Accidents
-A project analyzing fatalities in technical sports (eg. skydiving)
+A project analyzing fatalities in technical sports, currently focused on skydiving.

 All scores from 0-10; 10 is worst.
 * Human Error Score: How suboptimally did the human respond to the situation? (eg. failing to cut away)